AllisonSchroeder/DUNE_ND_GeoEff/README.md

 If for example your output file from the hadron geo eff part is called OutputHadronGeoEff.root than run the muon efficiency code as: ```python FD_maketree.py OutputHadronGeoEff.root``` .
 As a result you will obtain a file with information regarding the combined (hadron and muon efficiency).

-  - variables need as an input:
+  - variables needed as an input:

     muon info: position and momentum of the muon startign point (x, y, z) `ND_OffAxis_Sim_mu_start_v_xyz_LAr`, `ND_OffAxis_Sim_mu_start_p_xyz_LAr`